mainej/schema-voyager/README.md

 OK, sounds good.
 How do we get started?

-1. Start by learning how Schema Voyager ingests schema data from different [sources](/doc/sources.md).
+1. Start by learning [how to define](/doc/annotation.md) references, deprecations, and other supplemental properties.
-2. Then learn about the [supplemental properties](/doc/annotation.md) that define references, deprecations, and other supplemental schema data you can add.
+2. Then learn about [where to store](/doc/sources.md) your schema data, and how Schema Voyager reads these sources.
-3. When you're ready, read the [installation and usage documentation](/doc/installation-and-usage.md) to learn how to convert your schema data into a web page.
+3. When you're ready, learn [how to invoke](/doc/installation-and-usage.md) Schema Voyager to convert your schema data into a web page.

-4. Read the docs on [exploring and sharing](/doc/exploring-and-sharing.md) for details about exploring this page and sharing it with others.
+After you're up and running, you may want to read some advice about [exploring and sharing](/doc/exploring-and-sharing.md) your web page.
+Or use may want to learn how to use an advanced feature to [infer](/doc/datomic-inference.md) references and deprecations, kickstarting your supplemental schema.

 ## Alternatives